upx/upx-test-build-with-zig/README.md

       - libunwind needs `AcquireSRWLockShared()` (>= Windows Vista aka Windows 6)
       - on i386 libunwind also needs `EnumProcessModules()` from PSABI_VERSION 2, i.e >= Windows 7
   - 2024-01-xx: zig now targets `ucrt` instead of `msvcrt`, so Windows 7 is required anyway
-    - TODO: is this true?
+    - TODO: is this really true?

 Closed zig issues